awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateSignatureInCSharp.md

 </RSAKeyValue>
 ```

-The following C\# code creates a signed URL that uses a canned policy by performing the following steps:
+The following C\# code creates a signed URL that uses a canned policy by doing the following:
 + Creates a policy statement\.
 + Hashes the policy statement using SHA1, and signs the result using RSA and the private key for your AWS account or for a trusted AWS account that you specify\.
 + Base64\-encodes the hashed and signed policy statement and replaces special characters to make the string safe to use as a URL request parameter\.
-+ Concatenates the applicable values\.
++ Concatenates the values\.

 For the complete implementation, see the example at [Signature Code in C\#](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/samples/AWS_PrivateCF_Distributions.zip)\.